Malaysian United Democratic Alliance: Legalised and registered

-MUDA was finally registered as an official political party amidst much hassles after its registration approval was notified via an email followed by an official letter by the RoS on 23 December 2021.
+Following the lawsuit, MUDA was finally registered as an official political party after its registration was approved by the RoS on 23 December 2021.
 As of 23 December 2021, the party is already listed as active by the RoS website.
 The successful registration allows the use of the party logo officially to contest future political elections.
 It was publicly announced only on 29 December 2021 as the event coincided with December 2021 Malaysian floods relief operations that involved the new party.

 2022 Johor state election

 On 29 January 2022, MUDA confirmed its intention to participate in the Johor state election.

 On 9 February 2022, DAP, AMANAH and MUDA signed an agreement unveiling the outcomes of their cooperation on seat negotiations by declaring that they will not contest against each other, with MUDA getting 6 seats previously allocated to DAP and AMANAH ranging from Tenang, Bukit Kepong, Parit Raja, Machap, Puteri Wangsa and Bukit Permai.
 MUDA also clarified that the seat negotiations with PKR are still ongoing to "achieve unity in facing this election" The three parties also said they would combine their election machinery to support all of their candidates as they were about to move on as election strategic partners although MUDA is not part of PH and this is in line with the "big camp" principle to unite all Opposition parties to take on the ruling BN coalition.
 They also promised to form the Johor state government together if they win in the election.
 Johor PKR Chairman Syed Ibrahim Syed Noh said PKR had offered 3 seats to MUDA and was awaiting a response to the offer.

 On 13 March 2022, MUDA won one seat in the first election it contested.
 MUDA Secretary General Amira Aisya won the Puteri Wangsa seat.
 President of MUDA Syed Saddiq Syed Abdul Rahman described the victory in the seat out of the seven seats contested as the party's first step to continue to gain a foothold in the country's political landscape.